Download the PDF version of "Delivering Safely at Northside Hospital: Frequently Asked Questions for Expectant Parents" by clicking the links below.

 Can any of my children or parents come to visit the baby and me in the hospital?

 COVID negative patients may have up to three people visiting at a time.
 Children need to be older 16 or older.
 COVID positive patient's are still restricted to the one support person.

 I want to hire a Doula.
 Can I have my support person and a Doula?

 Doulas are allowed but we are restricting to three support people at a time.
 Therefore, during delivery, the Doula would be the second person.

 Is there a restriction on how many bags we can bring?
 Can my support person bring a suitcase?

 There is no restriction on how many bags you can bring.
 Your support person should bring what he/she needs for the entire stay.

 Are there any restrictions on bringing in snacks/food?

 Do I have to wear a mask in Labor and Delivery?

-Yes.
-You and your support person must wear your masks in the hallways and any time a health care provider enters your room.
+If, COVID positive, you and your support person must wear your masks in the hallways and any time a health care provider enters your room.
 We are asking that your support person stay in the room with you at all times except for when he or she leaves the room to obtain food.
 He or she must wear their mask at all times when outside of your room.
 This also includes Postpartum and the NICU units.